 The LTM cell switch procedure includes the configuration, and the execution of LTM cell switches.

-LTM cell switches are defined for intra-gNB mobility only.
+Non-conditional LTM cell switches are defined for intra-gNB mobility (TS 30.401 [66] cl.
+8.2.1.4) and inter-gNB mobility (TS 30.401 [66] cl.
+8.2.1.5).
+Furthermore, conditional intra-gNB LTM mobility (TS 30.401 [66]) is defined.
 LTM cell switches occur Intra-frequency and Inter-frequency.

 As LTM cell switches can be performed between beams, it is important to have information about the beams used in source and target cells, in order to be able to optimise the performance of the beams used.